Militant Main Index | Encyclopedia of Trotskyism | Marxists’ Internet Archive

 What’s Happened to Blumkin?
 Let Stalin and the American Party Leaders Answer!

-City of Chcago Goes Bankrupt
+City of Chicago Goes Bankrupt, by A.S.

 Enormous Profits for U.S. Steel

-Hoover and the Farmers
+Hoover and the Farmers, by Peter Hansen

-New Kind of Trade Union Work by Carl Skoglund
+New Kind of Trade Union Work, by Carl Skoglund

-The “Third Period“ of the Comintern’s Mistakes by L. D. Trotsky
+The “Third Period“ of the Comintern’s Mistakes, by L. D. Trotsky

 Throughout the World of Labor

-The Proletarian and Peasantry in the Indian Revolution by Max Shachtmam
+The Proletarian and Peasantry in the Indian Revolution, by Max Shachtmam

-Foster’s Return and the “New Wind” in the Comintern by L.D.
-Trotsky
+Foster’s Return and the “New Wind” in the Comintern

 Leadership in the Coming Struggles by Arne Swabeck

-Volume III No. 7 [Whole No. 29] February 15, 1930, New York, NY
+Vol. III No. 7 [Whole No. 29], February 15, 1930, New York, NY

 THE MILITANT